vega-2135/memory-trainer/README.md

     -  #### Game Page
        - Once the user click on a level button, a new page appears with cards (6 in the easy level, 8 in the medium and 12 in the hard level).
 All cards are cover by a pink card that once the user click on it, it will show a picture.
        - After clicking the second pink card, if the appearing picture does not match the picture in the first card, then both pictures are 'covered' again with a pink card.
 If the second picture match the first one, then both pictures remain uncover.
-       - Once the user has found all pairs, an alert message appear containing the following message: Congratulations!
+       - Once the user has found all pairs, an alert message appear containing the following message: Congratulativns!
 You've matched all the cards.
        -  At all times the user can press the reshuffle card button, to reset the game, i.e. the cards of the game are reshuffled and the game start again, or press the play again button, in which case, the user is taken to the level page.

 -   #### Upcoming Features